Mellanox/network-operator/README.md

 * Kubernetes device plugins to provide hardware resources for fast network
 * Kubernetes secondary network for Network intensive workloads

+## Documentation
+For more information please visit the official [documentation](https://docs.mellanox.com/display/COKAN10).

 ## Prerequisites
 ### Kubernetes Node Feature Discovery (NFD)
 Nvidia Network operator relies on Node labeling to get the cluster to the desired state.